CraigKelly/evoimage/README.md

 ## Representation

-Each individual is an ordered list of genes where each gene is a rectangle and a color in RGBA space (note our use of transparency for representation and drawing, but not in the final fitness function).
+Each individual is an ordered list of genes where each gene is a triangle and a color in RGBA space (note our use of transparency for representation and drawing, but not in the final fitness function).